 But that’s the difference.
 The eye issue is a medical problem at that point, not a vision correction issue.
 Vision problems don’t always result in adverse health effects on their own.

-For instance, if your eye doctor was fitting you for contact lenses and discovered a serious medical issue, your regular health insurance would cover further exams and visits until the problem was resolved.
+For example: If your eye doctor was fitting you for contact lenses and discovered a serious medical issue, your regular health insurance would cover further exams and visits until the problem was resolved.

 This is also where you should be aware of the difference between optometrists and ophthalmologists.
 Optometrists take care of vision exams, fittings for glasses and contacts, and detect possible eye concerns.
 However, they are not medical doctors.